Sidduri2025/RehabEdge/README.md

 ## 1. Performance

 o The RehabEdge AI module should analyze posture and give corrective feedback within 1 second of detecting an incorrect movement.

+## 2. Security

+o All posture and video data must be encrypted using AES-256 before transmission to the app or server